ajaishankar/pukka/README.md

 Sorry, none.

-Because [validator.js](https://github.com/validatorjs/validator.js) probably has more than what we need.
+Because [validator.js](https://github.com/validatorjs/validator.js) probably has more than what we ever need.

 ```ts
 import isEmail from "validator/lib/isEmail";